0fficer-sanchez/0fficer-sanchez/README.md

 —

-★ 🍗;; shedletsky / telamon irl // 💥;; god at SFOTH , no1 ragebaiter ! // 🐈‍⬛;; chill but lowkey annoying // ⚠️;; sensitive to flashbangs and loud sounds ★
+★ 🍗;; call me shed or tela idm // 💥;; god at SFOTH , no1 ragebaiter ! // 🐈‍⬛;; chill but lowkey annoying // ⚠️;; sensitive to flashbangs and loud sounds ★

 ![shedletsky-roblox](https://github.com/user-attachments/assets/a95c9efc-a7d3-4839-8abd-37e515d1594e)